 In the 1700s, the world order was still pretty much unchanged.
 In North America, the conflicts were larger and more organized.
 The French, British, and Indians, and later the Revolutionary Americans, fought, negotiated, made treaties, juggling for authority and territory.
 The Indians chose and changed sides just as did the Europeans as necessity and advantage seemed to dictate.
 They all still subscribed to the need for conquest and retribution.
 Those inclined to peaceful relations never seemed to maintain control.
 So no moral high ground here for anyone.

 In the 1900's the Indian population melted into the general population or languished on reservations.
 In the later half of the century, some tribes reasserted sovereignty over tribal or reservation lands, but many still remained wards of the state.
-Whether these actions and financial support constitute restitution is questionable, but it is a great deal more than other past conquered peoples have received.

 So where do we stand now?
 For many, by the first question above, we are guilty simply because some of us in the past used force and conquered.
 There is no point in arguing with such people because they do not recognize principles two and three (choice, ability, balance of responsibility), and they do not acknowledge progress in society, which necessarily implies improvement from prior behavior.
 But by principles two and three it is clear that we the living had no choice or ability to change the past, and that in the past the "victims" were at least equally responsible for events, and had the result been opposite would have argued that they were blameless.